Communication Art & Design

 Communication Art & Design | Interior Architecture

 The Bachelor of Fine Arts (BFA) degree is primarily intended for professionally oriented students.
 Admission is highly selective and enrollments are limited.
-We currently accept a maximum of 15 students a year into the BFA program.
-(Program information and admission options for CA&D [pdf]) Presently accepted majors for the BA in studio art who have completed the Foundations Program (ART 105, 106, 115, and 116), plus have completed or are currently enrolled in ART 371 Introduction to Graphic Design, have a combined GPA in art and art history classes above a 3.01, and a minimum overall GPA of 2.25 are eligible to apply for the BFA program by completing a BFA Application in the Department of Fine Arts.
+A maximum of 15 students a year are accepted into the BFA program in Communication Art & Design.
+Presently accepted majors in BA in studio art who have completed the Foundations Program (ART 105, 106, 115, and 116), plus have completed or are currently enrolled in ART 371 Introduction to Graphic Design, have a GPA in art and art history classes of 3.0, and a minimum overall GPA of 2.25 are eligible to apply for the program.
 BFA Applications for Communication Art & Design are reviewed once yearly in November.
 Incoming freshman who have a minimum high school GPA of 3.2 and a minumum ACT of 24 may choose to apply for Guaranteed Early Admission to the BFA track through a supplemental application.
-(Supplemental Application for Guaranteed Early Admission to CA&D [pdf])

 Once admitted to the BFA program, students are expected to work closely with their mentor towards completion of the degree.
 All candidates must maintain an overall GPA of 2.25 or above and a departmental GPA of 3.00 or above to remain in the BFA program once accepted.